towbi/towbi.github.io/_posts/2018-06-08-lasagne-paradigm-disruptor.md

 # Preparation

-Prepare the bechamel and the bolognese sauce, preheat your oven to 190°C and layer the sauces and lasagna sheets evenly.
+Prepare the bechamel and the bolognese sauce, preheat your oven to 190°C and layer the sauces and lasagna sheets evenly in a casserole.

 The last layer must be a sauce layer (bechamel or bolognese doesn't matter) and is topped with the mozzarella.